 The aluminum splint is covered in a breathable and lightweight padded sponge foam and nylon material, keeping your hand cool and comfortable during extended wear.

 Conveniently apply and adjust this finger wrap with one hand for simple and fast finger protection.
 For lower degrees of sprains and tears, this type of proximal phalanx splint can be removed as needed for showering, etc. Plus, the middle straps can be detached for lesser stabilization as you progress through the recovery process.
+The straps can be wrapped around one finger, or any two fingers which are next to each other (like a buddy splint)

 If you haven’t heard of it, buddy taping is used for various finger or knuckle injuries, including some finger fractures.
 It’s a technique that involves taping your damaged finger together with a healthy finger.
 This allows your healthy finger to act as a splint, keeping your hurt digit in a natural position for healing.
 This two finger brace shares the same philosophy as buddy taping, without the hassle of tape.
 Plus, it includes a splint beneath your fingers for extra support.